smol-rs/parking/README.md

     u.unpark();
 });

-// Wakes up when `u.unpark()` provides the token, but may also wake up
+// Wakes up when `u.unpark()` notifies and then goes back into unnotified state. p.park();
-// spuriously before that without consuming the token. p.park();
 ```